miguelhd/gear-case-finder/PROGRESS.md

 - Identified and documented MongoDB connection string mismatch between local and production environments
 - Created comprehensive database seeding script with mock data for testing complete user flows
 - Verified local test suite compatibility with Vercel deployment environment

+# Progress Report - March 27, 2025 (Update)

+## Project: Gear Case Finder - Scraper Development and Database Integration

+### Completed Tasks

+#### 1. Scraper Enhancement for Image Downloading
+- Created a comprehensive image downloader module (`image-downloader.ts`) to handle downloading and storing images locally
+- Implemented retry logic and error handling for robust image downloading
+- Added support for various image formats and proper file naming conventions
+- Ensured compatibility with both local development and production environments
+- Created file system utilities to manage image storage directories

+#### 2. MongoDB Integration Implementation
+- Developed MongoDB integration module (`mongodb-integration.ts`) using the provided credentials
+- Implemented connection pooling and retry logic for robust database connectivity
+- Created data mapping functions to transform scraped data to MongoDB schema
+- Added support for both creating new records and updating existing ones
+- Implemented intelligent detection of product types (cases vs. audio gear)
+- Added feature detection for cases (waterproof, shockproof, etc.)
+- Implemented protection level assessment for cases based on features

+#### 3. Enhanced Scraper Manager Development
+- Created an enhanced scraper manager (`enhanced-scraper-manager.ts`) that integrates image downloading and database storage
+- Implemented normalization of product data for consistent database storage
+- Added support for processing multiple products in parallel
+- Implemented logging and error handling throughout the scraping process
+- Created utilities for saving results to disk as JSON for backup purposes

+#### 4. Database Integration Testing
+- Created test scripts to verify MongoDB connection and create necessary indexes
+- Implemented sample data testing to ensure proper data transformation and storage
+- Verified image downloading functionality with real product images
+- Tested the entire scraping pipeline from data extraction to database storage
+- Resolved TypeScript execution issues by creating JavaScript versions of test scripts

+#### 5. Vercel Compatibility Implementation
+- Created Vercel-compatible wrapper (`vercel-compatible-scrapers.ts`) for the enhanced scrapers
+- Implemented proper directory handling for Vercel's serverless environment
+- Created singleton instances to prevent connection issues in serverless functions
+- Developed API endpoints for searching products and retrieving product details
+- Ensured proper error handling and response formatting for API routes

+### Next Steps

+#### 1. Deployment and Monitoring
+- Deploy the enhanced scrapers to production environment
+- Set up monitoring for scraper health and database connectivity
+- Implement scheduled scraping jobs for regular data updates
+- Create dashboard for monitoring scraper performance

+#### 2. User Interface Enhancement
+- Integrate the enhanced scrapers with the frontend UI
+- Implement image display for products in the search results
+- Add filtering options based on product features
+- Improve product detail pages with multiple images

+### Technical Details

+#### Image Downloader Module
+The image downloader module handles downloading and storing images locally from the scraped product data.
+It includes:
+- Configurable image storage directory
+- Retry logic for failed downloads
+- User agent rotation to avoid detection
+- File extension detection and normalization
+- Proper error handling and logging

+#### MongoDB Integration Module
+The MongoDB integration module handles saving scraped data to MongoDB using the provided credentials.
+It includes:
+- Connection pooling and retry logic
+- Data mapping functions for different product types
+- Feature detection for cases
+- Protection level assessment
+- Duplicate detection and update logic

+#### Enhanced Scraper Manager
+The enhanced scraper manager integrates the image downloader and MongoDB integration with the existing scrapers.
+It includes:
+- Product normalization
+- Parallel processing of multiple products
+- Logging and error handling
+- Result saving to disk as JSON

+#### Vercel Compatibility
+The Vercel compatibility implementation ensures the enhanced scrapers work properly in Vercel's serverless environment.
+It includes:
+- Directory handling for Vercel's environment
+- Singleton instances to prevent connection issues
+- API endpoints for searching products and retrieving product details
+- Proper error handling and response formatting

+### Notes
+- All enhanced scrapers have been tested locally and verified to work with the provided MongoDB credentials
+- The image downloading functionality has been implemented and tested with real product images
+- The database integration has been verified to properly store scraped data in MongoDB
+- The Vercel compatibility has been implemented to ensure the enhanced scrapers work in production
+- All components have been designed to be modular and reusable for future enhancements